ret42/Write-Up/HTB/RE/Bypass/README.md

 - You will get the Secret Key so copy the key and click again to continue

-- Now paste the Secret Key and click 2 times to continue and you will get the flag:
+- Now paste the Secret Key and click 2x to continue and you will get the flag:

 <img src="https://cdn.discordapp.com/attachments/698984879823519827/776089025915387904/unknown.png">